Françoise, duchesse de Praslin: Biography

 It is generally believed that, during a visit to Paris, the duc murdered her while she was sleeping.
 After Deluzy was fired, she had moved into the lodging house of one Mme Renaud.
 The governess had been desperate for a letter of recommendation from the duchesse which, declaring herself innocent of the charge of having an affair with the duc and believing herself to have dedicated the past six years of her life to caring for the Praslin children, she was entitled to and without which she would find it impossible to get another post.
 The duchesse possibly seeing a chance to gain her revenge on the governess she sorely detested is believed to have refused to write the recommendation.

 The duchesse had her throat slashed and was hit with blunt objects, leaving cuts and marks all over her body.
 This caused further scandal because her husband, being a duc, was protected from being sentenced and jailed until other peers met and came to an agreement on the proceedings.
-While the duke awaited what was likely to be a long prison sentence, he began poisoning himself with what is believed to be arsenic.
+While the duke awaited what was likely to be a long prison sentence, he poisoned himself with arsenic.
 He died within six days of first appearing sick on August 24, 1847.
 He never confessed to his wife's murder.